 Currently, there is no marketing channel that can compete with SMS when it comes to the percentage of target audience reached.
 When you send a text message to a database of customers who’ve opted in, approximately 98% will open that message–most within just a minute or two.
 Email open rates are about 20% and who knows how many print mailers go straight to the trash can unopened?

 But some marketing experts believe that open rates for promotional text messages are going to begin dropping.
 The same thing happened to email when consumers started getting too much junk in their inbox.
 The truth is, each year more and more businesses are sending texts to customers and as a result, businesses are going to have to do more to stand out.
-If you make sure that your text messages have the following five qualities, odds are your messages will stand out.

 The beauty of SMS is that messages are short and direct.
 The channel is designed for this but so many businesses try to do too much with the texts they send.
 Every text message needs to have a clear aim behind it and the message should be worded such that the absolute fewest number of words needed to convey that message are used.
 Smartphone users have a very short attention span when it comes to how they use their phone.
 If a text looks like too big a chunk of text, there’s a much higher chance it goes unread.